labgem/pangenomeNEM/README.rst

 	ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE -o OUTPUT_DIR -r 10

-will remove gene families of the graph having more than 10 repeted gene in at least one of the organism.
-By experience, using a value of 10, only few gene families (a dozen) will be removed.
+will remove gene families of the graph having more than 10 repeted genes in at least one of the organism.
+By experience, using a r value of 10, only few gene families (a dozen) will be removed.

 Directed or Undirected graph
 ----------